akutz/go-interface-values/docs/04-missing-mallocs/04-what.md

 The output will be a markdown table that prints the:

 * friendly name of the type
-* the actual type as formatted with `%T`
+* actual type as formatted with `%T`
-* the number of bytes allocated on the heap to:
+* number of bytes allocated on the heap to:
     * copy a zero value to another variable of the same type
     * store a zero value in an interface
     * copy a non-zero value to another variable of the same type